Website Manager

 What leagues does Sting play in?

 League participation can vary by year.
-In 2022/23, Sting played in the Ohio Champions League and the Central Ohio Premier League.
+In 2023 and 2024, MV Sting SC teams played in the Ohio Champions League and the Central Ohio Premier League.

 Who coaches the teams?

 Do players get equal playing time?
-And how are field positions chosen?
+How are field positions chosen?

-Sting is a competitive club soccer organization, committed to developing each child’s skill level through practice and game time.
-That doesn't guarantee equal playing time during matches, however.
-It is our goal that our youngest players each play at least half of each game, but time will vary as players grow older and develop skills at different rates.
+MV Sting SC is a competitive club soccer organization, committed to developing each child’s skill level through practice and game time.
+Equal playing time in matches is not guaranteed and should not be expected.
+It is our goal that players on our youngest teams each play at least half of each game, but time will vary as players grow older and develop skills at different rates.

-Players will be trained on all field positions (with the exception of keeper).
+Players will be trained on all field positions with the exception of the goalkeeper position.
 Coaches will determine field position strategies that best develop players and set up the team for successful outcomes.

 What are the policies for the care and use of Sting uniforms?

 Each player must purchase: 1 home jersey, 1 away jersey, 1 pair of shorts, 1 pair of socks, 1 practice pinnie.
-Some years we also have generous sponsors who donate warmup jerseys.
-Uniforms for the current year should be worn only on game days, or for special Sting occasions.
-On game days, players should wear their complete kit.
+Uniforms for the current year should be worn only on game days or for special club occasions.
+On game days, players should wear the complete kit.

 Sting encourages all kids who need a break from soccer to take one in the offseason.
 For players who are eager for more training, there are a number of opportunities in partnership with area universities and community organizations: